What is an Equipment Lease Agreement?

 The lease duration will depend on the company’s needs and the cost of the equipment.
 For a small business whose equipment needs may change quickly, a short lease duration is a favorable option.
 For expensive capital equipment, a longer lease duration is more convenient and cheaper in the long term.

 The equipment lease agreement includes terms such as the timelines on payments – for example, when the periodic payments are due and the last due date for late payments.

 A business considers its projected cash flows to decide if it can meet the periodic interest and principal payments.
 The payments are spread over several months until the expiry of the lease period or when the lessee takes ownership of the equipment if there’s an existing agreement with the lessor.

 Some equipment is expensive, and the lessee needs to understand the market value of the equipment before getting into the contract.
 Knowing the market value helps the lessee assess the insurance costs to protect against the equipment being lost or damaged.

 5. Tax responsibility

-Depending on the type of the lease, the lessee may be required to pay certain costs as taxes on the equipment.
+Depending on the type of lease, the lessee may be required to pay certain costs, such as taxes, on the equipment.
 Knowing the tax responsibility under different types of leases will help the lessee avoid pitfalls of unanticipated expenses.